USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |
 ```
 - 'Region Label' - Apply scaling for specific regions of the domain.
 Set this field to "EVERYWHERE" to apply the rule to the entire domain.
-- 'Stream Label' - Short Name from Run Script (ie. the value of GR_EMIS_01_LAB or STK_EMIS_01_LAB).
+- 'Stream Label' - Short Name from Run Script (e.g. the value of GR_EMIS_01_LAB or STK_EMIS_01_LAB).
 There are a few reserved names that apply to online emissions streams.
 These are:
   - BIOG - Biogenic VOC emissions
   - MGEM - Marine Gas Emissions
   - LTNG - Lightning NO Emissions